 Never have late evening naps!
 The best time to nap if you are into that is early in the afternoon.

-Having a rest after 5 pm may make it harder for you to sleep well later in the night.
+Having a rest after 5 p.m. may make it harder for you to sleep well later in the night.

-Section II – Food/Meals/Drinks
+Section 2 – Food/Meals/Drinks

 Avoid heavy meals at least 2-3 hours before bed.

-A very bloated stomach can lead to heartburn and excess acid, making it to get a restful night and sleep.
+A very bloated stomach can lead to heartburn and excess acid, making it difficult to get a restful night and sleep.

 They can also cause excess acid pain and bloating that prevent sleep.